jeremyf/gm-notepad/README.md

 - [ ] Raise load error if table index is a "dice" expression
 - [ ] Gracefully handle loading a malformed data file (maybe?)
 - [ ] Add concept of "journal entry"; its not a table (perhaps) but something that you could capture notes.
+- [X] Add ability to pass a configuration file that includes parameters
 - [X] Colorize puts to `interactive` buffer
 - [X] Disable colors as a configuration option
 - [X] Handle `{critical[5]}`